Gold to Go: History

+In 2017, the first gold ATM that had been installed in Dubai, was permanently closed.

 Machines

 The vending machines are covered in gold leaf, and include a touch screen, cash and credit card slots, and a lighted display showcase.
 Users must scan identification for purchases exceeding the money laundering limit within a given time.
 The machines are fitted "like an armored vehicle" and tested with explosives to prevent theft, and include surveillance cameras that record all transactions.